-Radiotherapy and/or chemo-radiotherapy were indicated after surgery in 51% of patients.
-430/1160 (37%) of patient cases did not report data in relation to adjuvant therapy (Table 8.9).
+Radiotherapy and/or chemo-radiotherapy were indicated after surgery overhalf of patients (50.9%).
+Atotal of 430/1160 (37%) of patient cases did not report data in relation to adjuvant therapy (Table 8.9).
 There were large variations between participating hospitals, in both number of cases and in the starting time of adjuvant treatment after surgery.
-(Figure 9.9) 39/322 (12%) of those for whom data was available started adjuvant treatment within 42 days, and 139/322 (43%) started adjuvant treatment within 56 days.
-The mean time taken to start adjuvant treatment was 52days (range 18-188 days).
+(Figure 8.9) 39/322 (12%) of those for whom data was available started adjuvant treatment within 42 days, and 139/322 (43%) started adjuvant treatment within 56 days.
+The mean time taken to start adjuvant treatment was 52 days (range 18-188 days).